Verbalized Algorithms: Classical Algorithms are All You Need (Mostly): Sorting Dataset and Prompt Details

+We downloaded the dataset from the Hugging Face repository \texttt{McAuley-Lab/Amazon-Reviews-2023} \citep{hou2024bridging} and extracted the \texttt{Video\_Games} category.
+We discarded reviews with empty text or title or reviews with no helpful vote.
+We deduplicated reviews based on identical text.
+We then computed per-product rating statistics and retained only products with more than 100 total reviews and at least 20 reviews in each star rating class (1 to 5 stars).
+After filtering products, we reduced class imbalance within reviews per product by limiting each rating bucket to at most 20 reviews.
+We then selected 30 products from the filtered set and truncate each review text to 1000 characters to standardize input length.

-\begin{quote} \texttt{criteria = ``You will be given two product reviews, X and Y, written by various customers about the same product.
-Is X more favorable to the product than Y?''} \end{quote}
+\textbf{Comparison query} \texttt{comparison\_prompt = } ``You will be given two product reviews, X and Y, written by various customers about the same product.
+Is X more favorable to the product than Y?''